yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/6_Verify_Installation.md

 # 6: Verify Installation

 ## What's covered in this section
-Once all previous onboarding processes are completed, let's verify it on macOS device.
-In this section, we will cover following method to check MDE on macOS installation
+Once all previous onboarding steps are complete, verify the setup on a macOS device.
+In this section, we will cover the following methods to check the MDE installation on macOS:
-- MDE installation from macOS UI
+- Verifying MDE installation from the macOS UI
-- MDE installation from terminal
+- Verifying MDE installation using the terminal
-- MDE device inventory in Defender Portal
+- Checking the device inventory in the Microsoft Defender portal

 > This document was created using a Mac mini running macOS 15.5 with an Apple M4 chip.
 > Please note that the macOS user interface may differ if you are using a different version of macOS.